 For current political commentary, see the daily political notes.

-He worked at the Artificial Intelligence Lab at MIT from 1971 to 1984, learning operating system development by doing it, except for the year he was a graduate student.
-He wrote the first extensible Emacs text editor there in 1976, and developed the AI technique of dependency-directed backtracking, also known as truth maintenance.
+Born in 1953, Stallman graduated Harvard in 1974 in physics.
+He worked at the MIT Artificial Intelligence Lab from 1971 to 1984, developing system software including the first extensible text editor Emacs (1976), plus the AI technique of dependency-directed backtracking, also known as truth maintenance (1975).

-Stallman began working on this project on January 5, 1984, resigning from MIT employment in order to do so.
-In October 1985 he started the Free Software Foundation, of which he is president as a full-time volunteer.
+In 1983 Stallman launched the Free Software Movement by announcing the project to develop the GNU operating system, planned to consist entirely of free software.
+Stallman began working on GNU on January 5, 1984, resigning from MIT employment in order to do so.
+In October 1985 he established the Free Software Foundation.

-The GNU/Linux system, which is a variant of GNU that also uses the kernel Linux developed by Linus Torvalds, are used in tens or hundreds of millions of computers, and are now preinstalled in computers available in retail stores.
-However, the distributors of these systems often disregard the ideas of freedom which make free software important, and even include nonfree software in those systems.
+The GNU/Linux system, which is a variant of GNU that also contains the kernel Linux developed by Linus Torvalds, is used in tens or hundreds of millions of computers.
+Alas, people often call the system "Linux", giving the GNU Project none of the credit.Their versions of GNU/Linux often disregard the ideas of freedom which make free software important, and even include nonfree software in those systems.

-In 1999, Stallman called for development of a free on-line encyclopedia through the means of inviting the public to contribute articles.
+In 1999, Stallman called for development of a free on-line encyclopedia through inviting the public to contribute articles.
+This idea helped inspire Wikipedia.

 Free Software, Free Society is Stallman's book of essays.
-Free as in Freedom provides further biographical information.
+His semiautobiography, Free as in Freedom, provides further biographical information.

 He has received the following awards: